peteroupc/MailLib/docs/PeterO.Mail.MailDateTime.md

     public static int[] ParseDateString(
         string str);

 Gets the date and time extracted from a date-time string following the Internet Message Format (RFC 5322).
 Obsolete time zone strings are not allowed to appear in the date-time string.
-See  `ParseDateString(bool)`  for information on this method's return value.
+See  `ParseDateString(string, bool)`  for information on this method's return value.

 <b>Parameters:</b>